epfl-ada/ada-2023-project-datasquad2023/Readme.md

   </tr>
   <tr>
     <td class="tg-0lax">@Othmane</td>
-    <td class="tg-0lax">Work on the upload frequency: objective is to generalise the study to all youtubers instead of 4<br><br>Run a causal study on the upload frequency: split youtubers into different chunks as it has been done in the beginning of the frequency analysis<br><br>Help in writing the report/data story + website (presentation of data story)</td>
+    <td class="tg-0lax">(Step 3) Work on the upload frequency: objective is to generalise the study to all youtubers instead of 4<br><br>(Step 3) Run a causal study on the upload frequency: split youtubers into different chunks as it has been done in the beginning of the frequency analysis<br><br>Help in writing the report/data story + website (presentation of data story)</td>
   </tr>
 </tbody>
 </table>